mnrn/simple-make/readme.md

 　　　'-- example.cpp
 ```

-If you can read Japanese and want more details, please see [http://urin.github.io/posts/2013/simple-makefile-for-clang](http://urin.github.io/posts/2013/simple-makefile-for-clang)
+If you can read Japanese and need more details, please see [http://urin.github.io/posts/2013/simple-makefile-for-clang](http://urin.github.io/posts/2013/simple-makefile-for-clang)